-We provide cots for all of our overnight guests.
-However, if you want them to have something soft and snuggly from home, you can bring in a bed or favorite blanket.
-Toys are permitted, but we ask that you limit them to two or three of their favorite toys.
-Your dog’s toys will stay with them in their bedrooms and we do our best to return all toys, but we are not responsible if a toy is lost or destroyed so we recommend labeling all belongings.
+We provide cots and blankets for all of our overnight guests.
+Toys and your pet's own blankets are permitted, but we ask that you refrain from bringing them or limit them to one toy.
+Your dog’s belongings will stay with them in their bedrooms and we do our best to return all toys, but we are not responsible if a toy or personal items are lost or destroyed so we recommend labeling all belongings.
 You can also feel free to bring their treats with instructions.

 What if my pet becomes ill or requires medical attention during their stay?

 In the event that your pet requires medical attention, we will refer to your contact list and make every attempt to reach you or your designated emergency contact.
 If we are unable to contact you or your emergency contact and we feel your dog needs medical attention, we will transport your pet to their regular veterinarian, if close by, to ensure continuity of care.
 If your veterinarian is not near our facility, we will go to one of the local veterinarians that we know.
 If we believe that the situation is urgent or if your dog needs care after regular hours, we will take your pet to the closest veterinary emergency clinic.